MicrosoftLearning/mslearn-mlops/documentation/01-pipeline-job.md

 To complete this challenge successfully, you should be able to show:

 - A successfully completed pipeline in the Azure Machine Learning workspace.

+> **Note:**
+> If you've used a compute instance for experimentation, remember to stop the compute instance when you're done.
+You can use the **Stop compute instance** workflow to stop the compute instance in your Azure Machine Learning workspace with GitHub Actions.

 ## Useful resources